ese5180/iot-venture-f25-the-circuiteers/hooks/README.md

 ## Requirements

 ### Pre-commit Hook
-- No special requirements (runs basic checks)
+- No special requirements for basic checks
+- `cmake` and `ctest` required for unit tests (optional, tests skipped if not available)

 ### Pre-push Hook
 - Zephyr environment must be initialized (`source zephyr/zephyr-env.sh`)
 - `west` tool must be installed and in PATH
 - Zephyr SDK must be installed
+- `cmake` and `ctest` required for unit tests (optional, tests skipped if not available)

 ## Troubleshooting